On the feasibility of generalized inverse linear programs: Oracle-defined target set

-\begin{theorem}[Oracle-based target set, pessimistic scneario] If the target set~$Y$ is given by a strong membership oracle, then it is not possible to define certificates for yes-instances of~\eqref{p:ilfpp} that can be verified in polynomial time.
+\begin{theorem}[Oracle-based target set, pessimistic scenario] If the target set~$Y$ is given by a strong membership oracle, then it is not possible to define certificates for yes-instances of~\eqref{p:ilfpp} that can be verified in polynomial time.
 This even holds if~$Y$ is a polynomially encodable polytope. \end{theorem} \begin{proof} This follows from Lemma~\ref{lem:oracle} by considering the instance of~\eqref{p:ilfpp} that consists of the parameter set~$X=\{0\}$ and the LP

 which is actually independent of the parameter~$x$.
-Indeed, the optimal set of this LP is~$[0,1]^n$, so that we have to verify~$[0,1]^n\subseteq Y$ as in Lemma~\ref{lem:oracle}. \end{proof} The statements of Theorem~\ref{thm:weak-np-memb-oracle} and Theorem~\ref{thm:pess-no-verif} assume different types of oracles.
+Indeed, the optimal set of this~LP is~$[0,1]^n$, so that we have to verify~$[0,1]^n\subseteq Y$ as in Lemma~\ref{lem:oracle}.

+\end{proof} The statements of Theorem~\ref{thm:weak-np-memb-oracle} and Theorem~\ref{thm:pess-no-verif} assume different types of oracles.
 However, it is obvious that the negative result of the latter holds in particular when, instead of a strong membership oracle, only a weak outer membership oracle is given.
 In fact, the negative results of Lemma~\ref{lem:oracle} and Theorem~\ref{thm:pess-no-verif} even remain true when~$Y$ is given by a linear optimization oracle.
 This follows from the fact that a linear optimization oracle cannot distinguish more efficiently between~$[0,1]^n$ and the sets~$Y_i$ than a membership oracle.